miracle2k/tarsnapper/README.rst

 A wrapper around tarsnap which does two things:

-- Let's you define "backup jobs" (tarsnap invocations) in a config file, though on it's own this has little advantage over just using a a shell script.
+- Lets you define "backup jobs" (tarsnap invocations) in a config file, though on it's own this has little advantage over just using a a shell script.